alain-bertrand/Dot-World-Maker/README.md

 # Dot World Maker
 Online web role playing game (RPG) engine let you build your own game directly from your browser.
+This is a complete and fully running engine, allowing to directly create a multi-player game running on any HTML5 browser (even mobile phones).

+This is also the same base engine used on https://www.dotworldmaker.com

 ## Requirements
 * Your server must have MySQL or MariaDB installed.